Common Questions

 Frequently asked questions.

-LGAI is a nonpartisan research organization that conducts forensic analysis of local government finances.
+LGAI is an independent research organization that conducts forensic analysis of local government finances.
 We turn complex public records into clear, verifiable findings so citizens can hold their government accountable.

 What is LGAI?

-The Local Government Accountability Inc is a nonpartisan research organization that conducts forensic analysis of local government finances.
-We examine public records to help citizens understand how their tax dollars are being managed.
+Local Government Accountability (LGAI) is an independent research organization that conducts forensic analysis of local government finances.
+We assimilate and examine massive volumes of public records — budgets, financial reports, minutes, contracts, and filings — and publish the same source documents so citizens can verify our findings themselves and understand how their tax dollars are being managed.

 Are you a partisan organization?